The best hotels in Astana

 Second mistake: underestimating how spread out the Left Bank is.
 Nurzhol Boulevard is 2 km long, and the EXPO 2017 site is another 3 km west.
 Khan Shatyr to the National Museum is a 15-minute walk.
 Plan your days geographically, not by what looks close on a map.
 And book Astana Day week (July 6) at least 6 weeks out or you'll pay 40% more than you should.

-Astana's best neighborhoods
+Astana's best hotel regions

 The Left Bank is where almost everything happens: the architecture, the embassies, the nightlife.
 Start there.
 The Right Bank is cheaper and more local, but if you're here for a short trip, don't waste it commuting across the Ishim.